 Air pollution – you can’t touch it, hear it, taste it or see it (unless it’s really bad); so how do you engage individuals, communities, organizations and policy-makers to take steps to #BeatAirPollution?

-5th June is World Environment Day and this year’s theme is air pollution.
-It’s talked of as the “invisible killer” and as such it can be hard to truly understand the impacts air pollutants have on our lives and our environment.
+Air pollution is an “invisible killer” and as such it can be hard to truly understand the impacts air pollutants have on our lives and our environment.
 It also makes it hard to understand the impacts our personal actions can have on levels of air pollution.

 - 92 per cent of people worldwide do not breathe clean air